Want to know the best tips for backpacking in Albania? You’ll find hints, tips, and tricks for traveling to Albania on a budget in this blog post.

 Spotting The Right Accommodation

-In terms of finding cheap accommodation, you don’t have to worry too much when backpacking in Albania.
-Even the top-end hotels can be cheaper than €150 per night.
-The budget-friendly hostels could only cost you as little as €10 a night.
-You can find many Albanian hotels and hostels on travel portals such as Hotels.com, Booking.com and so on.
+In terms of finding cheap accommodation in Albania, you don’t have to worry too much when backpacking Albania.
+Even the top-end hotels can be more affordable than 150 euro per night, while the numerous budget-friendly hostels could only cost you as little as 10 euro a night.
+Alternatively, you could consider staying in private accommodation, such as guesthouses or farm stays.

 Extra Tip For Savings

 Finally, exchanging currency is not a problem in Albania.
 You tend to enjoy a better exchange rate if you do it inside the country rather than before the trip.
-Furthermore, it’s a good idea to skip the main post office and state bank tills and change at a currency market instead.
+Furthermore, it’s good to skip the main post office and state bank tills and change at a currency market instead.
 This removes the commission payment, but do count your money to ensure you’re not scammed.